Frequently Asked Questions

 - We place a strong emphasis on developing a full and thorough understanding of our patients’ concerns.

-- We utilize an integration of empirically supported and well-established treatment approaches, including psychodynamic/interpersonal, existential/humanistic, cognitive behavioural therapy (CBT), and family systems.
+- We are integrative in that we use several evidence-based treatment approaches, including psychodynamic/interpersonal, existential/humanistic, cognitive behavioural therapy (CBT), and family systems.

 - We pay attention to the unique treatment needs of each individual.
 No two therapies are alike.

 - We are empathic, sincere, and non-judgmental.

 The duration of therapy varies across different people and is dependent on a number of factors.
 After your psychologist has met with you and assessed your situation, he/she will be able to recommend a course of treatment for you.
 Generally speaking, treatment length ranges from short-term (12-20 sessions) to long-term (over one year).
 Regardless of its duration, you should notice signs of progress over the entire course of your treatment.

 What should I expect at the end of treatment?

 Treatment outcomes are described differently by different patients.
 Many individuals focus on the resolution of their symptoms.
 Others refer to their personal growth.
 Still others describe having benefitted in ways that are beyond what they had considered or expected prior to treatment.
 In one way or another, as their therapies draw to a close, our patients talk about having developed inner capacities and resources that allow for a richer and more fulfilling life.